 The Company provides hosting services to customers who have purchased perpetual rights to certain of its software products (hosting services).
-Revenue from hosting services, as well as data enrichment services, data management services and online training programs is recognized ratably over the service period of the contract.
-Any related set-up fees are also recognized ratably over the service period of the contract.
+Revenue from hosting services, as well as data enrichment services, data management services and online training programs is recognized ratably over the service period of the contract, which generally ranges from one to three years, upon deployment and use of the service.
+Any related set-up fees are recognized ratably over the estimated period that the customer benefits from the related fees.

-The Company is increasingly making certain of its software products available for use in hosted application arrangements without licensing perpetual rights to the software (hosted applications).
-Revenue from hosted applications is recognized over the subscription agreement, which generally ranges from one to three years.
-For contractual arrangements covering the use of hosted applications the stand alone value of the delivered items or the fair value of undelivered items in the arrangement have not been established.
-Such items include upfront activation, implementation and hosting of the solution.
-For these arrangements the Company treats the transaction as a single element and the revenue is deferred until the hosted application is deployed and in use, at which time revenue is recognized over the remaining term of the arrangement.
-Direct and incremental costs relating to activation and implementation are capitalized until the hosted application is deployed and in use, and then expensed over the remaining term of the arrangement.
+The Company makes certain of its software products available for use in hosted application arrangements without licensing perpetual rights to the software (hosted applications).
+Revenue from hosted applications is recognized over the subscription service period, which generally ranges from one to three years, upon deployment and use of the hosted application.
+Any related upfront activation, set-up or implementation fees are recognized ratably over the estimated period that the customer benefits from the related fees.
+Direct and incremental costs relating to activation, set-up and implementation for hosted applications are capitalized until the hosted application is deployed and in use, and then expensed over the estimated period that the customer benefits from the related fees.